 - Kohima by RBL

 In summary, while the above will be a much reduced Remembrance Sunday event, for the reasons provided, it will be sustained as a meaningful commemoration for the service and sacrifice of the Armed Forces community and civilians from Britain and the Commonwealth.

 Local Government Act 1972

-Unless ten or more electors of the Kingsbridge North Ward, on or before the 25 May 2017, submit a request in writing for an election to be held, the Town Council will take steps to fill the vacancy by co-option.
+Unless ten or more electors of the Kingsbridge North Ward, on or before the 17th November 2021, submit a request in writing for an election to be held, the Town Council will take steps to fill the vacancy by co-option.

-Requests must be sent to the Returning Officer, South Hams District Council, Follaton House, Plymouth Road, Totnes, TQ9 5NE.
+Requests must be sent to the Returning Officer, South Hams District Council, Follaton House, Plymouth Road, Totnes TQ9 5NE.